 The New Zealand Embassy in Rome is not responsible for giving out information about visas for New Zealanders wishing to travel or stay in Italy be it for a visit, work or study, nor can the Embassy make representations on your behalf to the local authorities unless in cases of genuine distress.

-Unless you plan to visit Italy under the 3 month visitor visa waiver agreement between Italy and New Zealand, a New Zealand citizen wishing to visit, study or work in Italy must first apply for the appropriate visa from the Italian Embassy in Wellington(external link) or their nearest Italian Embassy(external link).
+Unless you plan to visit Italy using the Schengen zone ninety days visa free period, a New Zealand citizen wishing to visit, study or work in Italy must first apply for the appropriate visa from the Italian Embassy in Wellington(external link) or their nearest Italian Embassy(external link).

 If you are aged between 18-30, you may be able to apply for a Working Holiday Visa.